 - Embrace patch management.
 Perform regular updates and patches to address vulnerabilities in operating systems and third-party software, reducing the risk of cyberattacks and improving system security and performance.

 - Use firewall protection.
 Employ firewalls to regulate incoming and outgoing network traffic, establishing a strong barrier against unauthorized access and potential threats to your business.

 - Use VPN encryption.
 Use a virtual private network (VPN) to encrypt data and protect privacy when connecting to public networks, assuring anonymity and safeguarding against potential hackers.

 - Use antivirus software.
 Install enterprise-grade antivirus and anti-malware software on all devices and systems to detect and remove malicious threats automatically.

 - Encourage multi-factor authentication (MFA).
 Implement MFA to add an extra layer of security beyond passwords, requiring additional verification factors like PINs, authenticator apps, or biometric data to assure secure user authentication.

 - Schedule regular data backup.
 Back up important files, including sensitive information and cloud applications, to protect against data loss due to compromise or unforeseen events, ensuring minimal disruption to operations.

 As you forge a path for your business in our post-pandemic, highly interdependent world, many tools can help keep your business safe and your data information secure.

-ZenGRC’s compliance, risk, and workflow management software is an intuitive, easy-to-understand platform that not only keeps track of your workflow, but also lets you find areas of high risk before that risk has manifested as a real threat.
+The RiskOptics ROAR Platform is an intuitive, easy-to-understand platform that keeps track of your workflow and lets you find areas of high risk before that risk has manifested as a real threat.

-Worry-free compliance management is the Zen way.
-For more information on how ZenGRC can enable your CMS, contact us for a demo.
+For more information on how RiskOptics can help your business, contact us for a demo.